Hospitals provide extensive resources and expertise that enable doctors to rapidly diagnose and treat a wide range of diseases.

 The most important things people should bring are

-A list of all drugs they are taking and the doses of the drugs (the list should include over-the-counter drugs, prescription drugs, and dietary supplements, such as vitamins, minerals, and medicinal herbs)
+A list of all medications they are taking and the doses of the medications (the list should include over-the-counter medications, prescription medications, and dietary supplements, such as vitamins, minerals, and medicinal herbs)

 Any written instructions from their doctor

-If people do not have this information or they are too ill to communicate, family members or friends should provide it if possible, and they should bring all bottles of drugs they can find at home so that the hospital staff can make a list of those drugs for the medical record.
+If people do not have this information or they are too ill to communicate, family members or friends should provide it if possible, and they should bring all bottles of medications they can find at home so that the hospital staff can make a list of those medications for the medical record.

 People should also bring a copy of their most recent medical summary and records of recent hospital stays.
 However, many people do not have these records.
 In such cases, the hospital staff typically obtains the information from the primary care doctor, the hospital records department, or both.